IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 ### 3.1 Color System

-The chosen color theme is **"The Innovator"**.
-This dark mode theme feels modern, engaging, and tech-forward, aligning with the AI-powered nature of CVAI Turbo and the desired emotional response of "connected and engaged."
+After exploring several options in the `ux-color-themes.html` visualizer, the user selected **"The Innovator"** theme.
+This dark mode theme was chosen because it feels modern, engaging, and tech-forward, aligning with the AI-powered nature of CVAI Turbo and the desired emotional response of "connected and engaged."

 **Palette:**
 *   **Primary:** `#6A44E5` (Vibrant Purple) - For main actions, key interactive elements.